 Then run the script 'main.py' inside the extracted folder.

-It should return the same output of the example solved in the above link (it is not well formatted but you can see all the outputs).
+It should return the same output of the example solved in the above link.

 @technoway Hi, I think numpy has no a set of routines for linear programming, but I'm not sure.
 It is ok for linear algebra but not for any kind optimization (it needs scipy or other tools).